 How to use ozonated olive oil for yeast infection

 To use Ozonated olive oil cream for yeast infections:

-- Apply a thin layer on the affected areas after the shower on a dry skin
+- For skin issues: apply a thin layer on the affected areas after the shower on a dry skin.

 Garlic for Yeast Infection